surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 |User|view reports and can edit them if provided access to the specific model|
 |Manager|view reports and edit them if provided access to the specific model|

-- **Enabled** on selecting enableif we select the checkbox, it will enable the user login or it will disable.
+- **Enabled** on selecting enabled check box the user login is accessed or it will be disabled for login.
 - Click on **Save** button to save user.

 ## Edit & Delete User